|

 students) Fountas, Irene C. and Gay Su Pinnell.
 Guiding Readers and Writers: Grades 3-6 (a comprehensive manual for nurturing lifelong learners by turning your language arts classroom into a reading and writing community)

 change; celebrates the resilience of the human spirit) Goldberg, Bernard.
 Bias: A CBS Insider Exposes How the Media Distort the News Grannie Annie Books (Based on interviews with their family storykeepers, children aged 9-14 retell stories from their family's history.
 These anthologies, published annually, bring history to life and provide invaluable models for students who might want to submit their own stories to The Grannie Annie in the future.
 Next year your child could be a published author!)
 Hall, Susan.
-Using Picture Storybooks to Teach Literary Devices: Recommended Books for Children and Young Adults (Vol. 2).
-Hallowell, Edward M., M.D.
-When You Worry About the Child You Love: Emotional and Learning Problems in Children (provides the explanation that empowers parents to act decisively in dealing with a wide range of children's problems)
+Using Picture Storybooks to Teach Literary Devices: Hallowell, Edward M., M.D.
+When You Worry About the Child You Love (provides the explanation that empowers parents to act decisively in dealing with a wide range of children's problems)

 Hallowell, Edward M., M.D. and John J. Ratey, M.D.
 Driven to Distraction: Recognizing and Coping with Attention Deficit Disorder from Childhood Through Adulthood (Softcover)